Chart Color Schemes

 An assessment of population growth drivers in St Kilda East reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on ABS population updates and AreaSearch validations, the estimated population of St Kilda East as of Feb 2026 is around 13,626.
-This reflects an increase of 1,055 people (8.4%) since the 2021 Census, which reported a population of 12,571.
-The change was inferred from AreaSearch's estimated resident population of 13,473 following examination of ABS' latest ERP data release in June 2024 and an additional 52 validated new addresses since the Census date.
-This level of population results in a density ratio of 6,002 persons per square kilometer, placing St Kilda East within the top 10% of national locations assessed by AreaSearch.
-The suburb's 8.4% growth since census is within 1.5 percentage points of the national average (9.9%), indicating competitive growth fundamentals.
-Population growth was primarily driven by overseas migration contributing approximately 83.0% of overall population gains during recent periods.
+The population of St Kilda East is estimated at around 13,626 as of Feb 2026.
+This reflects an increase of 1,055 people since the 2021 Census, which reported a population of 12,571 people.
+The change is inferred from the resident population of 13,473 estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 52 validated new addresses since the Census date.
+This level of population equates to a density ratio of 6,002 persons per square kilometer, which lies in the top 10% of national locations assessed by AreaSearch.
+St Kilda East's 8.4% growth since census positions it within 1.5 percentage points of the national average (9.9%), demonstrating competitive growth fundamentals.
+Population growth for the suburb was primarily driven by overseas migration that contributed approximately 83.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Considering projected demographic shifts, significant population increase is forecast for St Kilda East, expected to reach 16,924 persons by 2041 based on aggregated SA2-level projections, reflecting an overall increase of 25.1% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
+Considering the projected demographic shifts, a significant population increase in the top quartile of national statistical areas is forecast, with the suburb expected to increase by 3,234 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 22.6% in total over the 17 years.

 Frequently Asked Questions - Population